 UB is one of the most diverse universities in the United States, with many traditionally underrepresented groups, as well as a large population of international students.
 Through our training programs, you will likely have exposure to clients of differing ethnicities, cultures, sexual orientations, socioeconomic backgrounds, religious backgrounds, ages, genders, abilities and other diversity factors.
 This diversity is also reflected in the Counseling Services staff.
 Diversity issues are addressed through the didactic training experiences, as well as in clinical practice.
 In addition, seminars and workshops throughout the year celebrate diversity throughout the university, address relevant topics, and continually reinforce our commitment and dedication to issues of diversity.

-The doctoral program is designed to help interns develop an intermediate to advanced level of skill in providing clinical and professional services at a university counseling center (or comparable setting).
+The doctoral program is designed to help interns develop an advanced level of skill in providing clinical and professional services at a university counseling center (or comparable setting).
 Interns will gain knowledge and refine their skills in a variety of areas, including:

 Get an overview about the program, its benefits and the application process.

 Learn about our training philosophy, developmental approach and individualized training.